 Diaz will serve as the Chanticleer wide receivers coach

-Renato Diaz is in his second season at Coastal Carolina as the wide receivers coach and coach of the kickoff and punt returners.
+Renato Diaz is in his third season at Coastal Carolina as the wide receivers coach and coach of the kickoff and punt returners.

 Diaz spent the 2011 season at Georgetown University, serving as the wide receivers coach with former Hoya and current Chanticleer offensive coordinator Dave Patenaude.

 Diaz joined the Hoyas' staff after spending the previous three seasons (2008-10) on the coaching staff at Delaware State University, with current CCU recruiting coordinator Mike Gallagher.
 Diaz served as the Hornets' running backs coach as well as coaching the kickoff and punt returners.
 At Delaware State, Diaz worked with Larrone Moore who led Division I FCS with a kick return average of 34.80 yards per return in 2010.
 He also coached Travis Tarpley, who was 10th in the nation averaging 26.33 yards per return in 2009.

 Prior to his time with the Hornets, Diaz spent three seasons (2005-07) coaching running backs and tight ends, while serving as the recruiting coordinator at Florida A&M. He helped running back Phillip Sylvester become the 2007 MEAC Rookie of the Year, rushing for 858 yards on 151 carries (5.68 yards/carry), as he led the MEAC and finished 17th in the nation, averaging 164.3 all-purpose rushing yards per game as a freshman.
 Diaz also helped tight end Taj Jenkins earn All-MEAC First Team.
 In 2005, he helped Rashard Pompey lead the MEAC in rushing (110.7 yards per game) and rush for 1,107 yards on 194 carries (5.71 yards/carry).